 - Physiological sigh (a double inhale followed by a longer exhale)

-Benefits angle: this cluster aligns well to stress-activated insomnia and populations that over-index on avoidable acute care touchpoints.
+Benefits angle: this cluster aligns well with stress-activated insomnia and populations that over-index on avoidable acute care touchpoints.
 In plain terms: it’s a practical intervention for employees who can’t “turn off” at night.

-Implementation insight: if you incentivize anything, incentivize repeat bedtime use, not a one-time “completed a meditation” badge.
+Implementation insight: incentivize repeat bedtime use, not a one-time “completed a meditation” badge.

 2) Attention reallocation techniques (for rumination)